yu45020/exhentai-manga-manager/UPSTREAM_CHANGES.md

         - panda chaika: paste the `Source metadata` in the url bar
       - Upon confirm, the manga tags are updated. eh/ex/hentag urls use the public api. nhentai uses the built-in scraper;
       - Partial update button for category/artist/group/cosplayer is active when the url is ex/ehhentai.
+      - Users need to log in e-hentai in order to get access to exhentai.
+Login status is persisted.
     - **How**
       - Watch `url` in the url bar
       - Emits **confirm** events from the **SearchDialogBrowser** to **SearchDialog** with `{bookDetail, url}`;